michaelpneuman/UDM/README.md

 2. Modify script parameters (using VI text editor)

     ```bash
-    cd /mnt/data/on_boot.d/dependencies
+    cd /data/on_boot.d/dependencies
     vi unifi_alias.py
     ```

     * Replace [IP] with the IP address of your UDM UniFi Controller
-    * Replace [USERNAME] with the username to log into your controller
+    * Replace [USER] with the username to log into your controller
-    * Replace [PASSWORD] with the password to log into your controller
+    * Replace [PASS] with the password to log into your controller
     * Replace [SITE] with the site name (the standard site is called "default")

 3. Set script permissions

     ```bash
-    chmod +x /mnt/data/on_boot.d/*.sh
+    chmod +x /data/on_boot.d/*.sh
-    chmod +x /mnt/data/on_boot.d/dependencies/*
+    chmod +x /data/on_boot.d/dependencies/*
     ```

 4. Reboot the controller and give it a go!